 The 2021 American Rescue Plan Act increased tax credits for ACA plan premiums, making health insurance more affordable for millions.
-However, these credits are set to expire at the end of 2025, and House Republicans have neglected to extend funding for the credits in their budget reconciliation bill.
+However, these credits are set to expire at the end of 2025, and Republicans neglected to extend funding for the credits in their recently-passed budget reconciliation bill.
 The nonpartisan Congressional Budget Office (CBO) estimates that 4.2 million people will lose coverage by 2034 if the tax credits are not renewed.

 Hi, my name is [NAME] and I’m a constituent from [CITY, ZIP].